 Seemed like a pretty nice guy.

-‘Weapon’ happens to be his highest term of praise for others — Bow, the young boxer, for instance, is a weapon, with his spare physique, quick fists and whipped, high kicks.
+‘Weapon’ happens to be his highest term of praise for others — Bow, the young boxer who stays here, for instance, is a weapon, with his spare physique, quick fists and whipped, high kicks.
 But anyone pushing on and getting things done for the common good is also a ‘weapon’.
-But Hoagy is a weapon if ever you saw one.
-Not some mass-produced mechanism, however; more like a hand-crafted Samurai sword, perfectly balanced and honed to an edge so sharp it almost cuts your eyes to look at it.
+Hoagy is a weapon if ever you saw one.
+Not some mass-produced mechanism, however; more like a hand-crafted Samurai sword, perfectly balanced and honed to an edge.

 In a tourist paradise like Phuket you see a lot of gym-addicts driving around on their motorbikes displaying their sculpted torsos to the world.
-But whereas they look like they were drawn by Max Fleischer, Hoagy is pure da Vinci, Vetruvian Man, all perfect proportion, physical poise and coiled power: the golden ratio in human form.
+But whereas they look like they were drawn by Max Fleischer or Walt Disney, Hoagy is pure da Vinci, Vetruvian Man, all perfect proportion, physical poise and coiled power: the golden ratio in human form.
 And those muscles were not made on machines in some expensive gym.

 No one ever built anything in a gym, says Hoagy, except their ego.

-He’s a fighter, so the muscles are not merely decorative.
-It was as an infantry soldier, carrying 180 pound packs and sniper rifles across high mountain passes, that he laid down the basis of the exceptional physical strength he now possesses.
+He’s a fighter, so the muscles are not, in any case, decorative.
+It was as an infantry soldier, carrying 180 pound packs and sniper rifles across high mountain passes, that he laid down the basis of that exceptional physical strength.
 He sustains it in the ring and on the bars with endless repetitions, and on the roads, where the man runs twenty or twenty-five kilometres every day.
 Guys who’ve gone running with him have told me that every woman he passes gapes in astonishment; every head turns; every jaw drops.
 And he doesn’t even notice.

 Hoagy doesn’t do shoes.
 He was in boots for four years, and that was enough.
 Now he is always barefoot, even on the road-runs.
 He would have to have running shoes specially designed for him now, he says, since his gait has changed so much.
 In the jungle, he feels with his toes as he walks.
-No centipede or snake will ever sting him, Ai tells me confidently; they’ll sense the purity of his energy and let him pass.
+No centipede or snake will ever sting him, Ai tells me confidently; they will sense his energy and let him pass.

-He saw combat with the Australian army in both Afghanistan and East Timor, two nasty wars to find yourself in.
+He saw combat in both Afghanistan and East Timor, two nasty wars to find yourself in.
 Asymmetrical warfare, meaning the enemy doesn’t wear uniforms, and the line between combatant and non-combatant is very blurred.
 Your relationship with the whole civilian population is severely prejudiced.
 Fear and loathing on both sides.

-It wasn’t just the weed that helped him hold himself together.
-It was Muay Thai kick-boxing, the martial art of Thailand, that gave him the discipline he needed.
+It wasn’t just the weed that helped him hold himself together, though.
+It was Muay Thai kick-boxing that gave him the discipline he needed.
 His life was centred around his routines of training and fighting at the stadium in Patong every few weeks.

 I’ve seen video of one of his early fights.
 He was huge, then, so heavily muscled that his neck had disappeared and his thighs rubbed together.
 Shaven-headed, he looked like some kind of terminator robot.
 But that’s not the best build for a Muay Thai fighter, and over the next few years he progressively shed a lot of that weight.
-He grew his hair out into short red-blonde dreadlocks, painstakingly fashioned by Nung.
 Lighter and faster, his kicks and punches ever more whipped and vicious, he started winning all his fights.

 Hoagy, the elusive green man of the woods, could sometimes be found hanging around in a hammock, but was generally an intermittent presence on music nights.
 He had acquired a side-kick, a tall, athletic Australian called Johnnie, and seemed happy about having another resident for the huts and a partner on training runs.

-It was very quiet at Jamrock.
-I’d sit on the top deck with my laptop, and Nung would come up the spiral stairs to smoke with me.
+It was very quiet at Lion Rock.
+I’d sit on the top deck with my laptop, and Nueng would come up the spiral stairs to smoke with me.

 ‘What are you reading?’ he would ask, looking at my laptop.